JanuszPelc/StereoTool/README.md

 - **Windows**: "%userprofile%\Documents\Bitwig Studio\Library\Presets"

 > [!NOTE]
-> Before installing, ensure you have the full version of **Bitwig Studio**, and it's recommended to use the latest version.
-This device was specifically tested with **Bitwig Studio version 5.2.5**.
+> Before installing, ensure you have the full version of **Bitwig Studio**.
+It is recommended to use the latest version.
+This device was specifically tested with **Bitwig Studio version 5.2.7**.

 ## Usage Guide